The 2K22 Tunguska

 Several chassis were trialled during the development of the 96K6

 Pantsir S1 system.
-Initially the 8 x 8 Ural-5323.4 was used, then the 8
+Initially the 8 x 8 Ural-5323.4 was used, powered by

-x 8 MZKT-7930 was trialled, with the KAMAZ 6530 used for production
+x 8 MZKT-7930 was trialled, with the KAMAZ-6530 used for production

 systems in Russian, and an EU supplied MAN chassis used for systems